eProsima/Fast-DDS-monitor/docs/rst/user_manual/layout.rst

 ============

 In this side bar it will be shown the different entities that has been discovered by the monitor.
-They will be displayed in interactive lists that the user could press in order to select a specific entity.
+They will be displayed in interactive lists that the user could expand or collapse.
+These entities are clickable as well, in order to select it.

-For more information about what is an entity and how are they divided refer to :ref:`entities`.
+For more information about what is an entity and how are they organized refer to :ref:`entities`.
 For more information about what means to select an entity refer to :ref:`selected_entity`.

 DDS Panel
 ---------

-In this panel it will appear the DDS Entities of the monitor.
+This panel shows the :ref:`dds_entities` of the monitor.
-This entities are the DDS *DomainParticipant*, the DDS *DataReader* and *DataWriters* and the transport *Locators* that each entity is using.
+This entities are the DDS *DomainParticipant*, the DDS *DataReader* and *DataWriter* and the transport *Locators* that each entity is using.
-This panel will be filled with the entities that are related with the entity currently selected, so could happen that not all the DDS entities discovered appears in this panel at a certain point.
+This panel will be filled with the entities that are related with the entity currently selected, so could happen that not all the DDS entities discovered appears in this panel at a certain point (see :ref:`selected_entity` for further details).

 .. todo::
     Include a screenshot.